Istana Pantai

 The Istana Pantai (English: Beach Palace) is one of the temporary official residence of the then Sultan of Brunei, Omar Ali Saifuddien III.
-The palace is located at Jalan Kuala Tutong, Tutong, Tutong District, Brunei.
+The palace is located at Jalan Kuala Tutong, Tutong District, Brunei.
 Moreover, the building has become a tourist attraction and historical site in the present day.

 Design and construction

 The palace itself is completely built from wood with most of its look preserved.
 The area around the palace is both facing the Seri Kenangan Beach and South China Sea, and Tutong River.

 History

 Istana Pantai was built in 1950s and was used by then Sultan Omar Ali Saifuddien III as a seaside retreat.